MiddleRaster/MiddleRaster.github.io/ABA/TheMetricForSoftwareDevelopment.md

 The problem here is that this gives the PO a mechanism to de-prioritize bugs, explicitly to drop quality (supposedly so the team can "go faster").
 But the PO undoubtedly doesn't realize that technical debt will make the team much slower.

 So, don't do it: don't put bug on the backlog.
 Period.
-Just fix them or close them.
+Just fix them immediately or close them.

 ## How to Handle Bugs in Kanban